opencluster/design/Locks/Locks.md

 		Used for authentication componenets.

 0x9002	CSR <csr>
-		Client can generate a CSR and ask it to be signed by the CA for the Locks service.
+		Client can generate a CSR and ask it to be signed by the CA for the Locks service (zone specific).

 0x9003	ZONE <zone>
 		The zone name is a specific isolated tenented zone.
 The user must be authenticated for the zone to allow access to anything.